-Bubble Watch: Under .500 might be no problem in 2019
+Bubble Watch: Under .500 might not be a problem in 2019

 Work to do

 The Sun Devils likely would earn a No. 11 seed if the selection were held today.
-Absent the most extreme string of either wins or losses in the arid Quad 1-scarce savanna known as the Pac-12, ASU could remain in this state of bubbly uncertainty for the foreseeable future.
+Absent the most extreme string of either wins or losses in the arid, Quad 1-scarce savanna known as the Pac-12, ASU could remain in this state of bubbly uncertainty for the foreseeable future.
 True, the upcoming road game at Oregon would in fact qualify as Quad 1 at this writing.
 (Barely.)
 Nevertheless, Arizona State already has done its best work under this heading, having won at home against Kansas and Washington and in Las Vegas against Mississippi State and Utah State.
 (Updated: Feb.
 24)

 SEC